Communities Initiative

 The Virginia CRS Workgroup assists communities across the state by hosting a community of practice to discuss flood risk reduction planning and participation in FEMA’s Community Rating System (CRS), a program that offers flood insurance premium discounts to localities that implement effective floodplain management practices.
 Through technical assistance, peer-to-peer exchanges, and collaboration with local governments, nonprofits, and state agencies, the Workgroup helps localities adopt strategies to reduce flood risk, enhance public safety, and manage the rising costs of flood insurance.
 By focusing on nature-based solutions, such as preserving open spaces and wetlands, the Workgroup ensures communities receive maximum CRS credits, improving both flood resilience and ecological health.
 Virginia residents directly benefit from these efforts, as improved CRS ratings translate to significant annual flood insurance savings while building long-term adaptation against the impacts of climate change and flooding.

-Statewide Flood Preparedness Program
+Statewide Flood Preparedness Outreach

-This program provides communities with the essential technical guidance and support needed to participate in Virginia’s Community Flood Preparedness Fund (CFPF).
+This outreach program provides communities with the essential technical guidance and support needed to participate in Virginia’s Community Flood Preparedness Fund (CFPF).
 The Fund offers financial resources for the planning and implementation of flood mitigation projects, particularly those utilizing nature-based solutions, as well as for capacity-building efforts.
 The funding is for “pre-disaster” projects and planning, which is important because spending today before a storm reduces the amount of money needed to recover after a storm.

 While significant Fund resources are directed toward Virginia’s coastal areas due to the escalating challenges associated with rising seas, Virginia’s non-coastal areas remain vulnerable to climate-driven flooding, but lack resources to adequately address these threats.

-Through this program, Wetlands Watch aims to build a comprehensive flood resilience network throughout Virginia, ensuring that all communities have access to the funds they need to reduce flooding.
+Through this outreach program, Wetlands Watch aims to build a comprehensive flood resilience network throughout Virginia, ensuring that all communities have access to the funds they need to reduce flooding.

 Coastal Retreat Network